BUZZARDGTA/GTA-V-Session-Sniffer/docs/TROUBLESHOOTING.md

 The display of unrelated IPs can occur in certain scenarios.
 Efforts have been made to to minimize this occurrence by optimizing the `CAPTURE_FILTER` and `DISPLAY_FILTER` in the source code.
 If you have other Peer-To-Peer (P2P) applications running, such as a BitTorrent client, they may contribute to this issue.
-To mitigate this, it is recommended closing to close all other P2P applications while using the script.
+To mitigate this, it is recommended to close all other P2P applications while using the script.

 Additionally, you can enhance the filtering process by setting `<CAPTURE_BLOCK_THIRD_PARTY_SERVERS>` to `True` in your `Settings.ini` file.
 You can also adjust `<CAPTURE_PROGRAM_PRESET>` to correspond to the program you are scanning.